 Browning chose to fight the fine at a two-day USDA hearing in November 1992, representing himself because he said he knows as much about exotic animal care as USDA inspectors, and it would have cost too much to hire an attorney.
 He attacked the competence of the USDA inspectors, asking if they knew the difference between old monkey dung and dung from a constipated monkey.
 After losing consequent battles in court against the USDA, the Brownings sold the property in 1995.

-Jungleland Zoo opened in 1995 and housed over 300 exotic animals, which is a large drop from Alligatorland, which featured 1600 animals.
+Jungleland Zoo opened in 1995 and housed over 300 exotic animals, a large drop from Alligatorland which featured 1600 animals.
 The zoo was best known for it’s big cat shows which showcased different species of cats, from bobcats and lynxes, to Bengal and Siberian tigers.

 During the winter of 1997, days of rainfall flooded the swamp, making it a dangerous situation for the caged animals.
 On December 15, while handlers tried to raise the cage of their 450-pound lioness above flooded ground, it escaped into the marsh.
 A search for Nala, named after a character from “The Lion King, was quickly initiated, ranging over the swamp along Hwy 192.
 Though wildlife agents were equipped with an infrared sensor attached to a helicopter and over 20 agents on the ground with tranquilizer guns and rifles, a canopy of lush vegetation and 4-foot-deep water, made it difficult to track her.
 Residents and tourists were put on alert, but Jungleland officials claimed that lioness was “hand-raised, declawed and very sociable”, basically saying she wouldn’t hurt a fly unless told to do so.